mmoth-kurtis/MMotH-Fenics-UK/docs/pages/fenics_input_readme.md

 ## Simulation Parameters
 **"sim_geometry"**: Choose between [single_cell], [sheet], or [ventricle].
-[single_cell]: Simulates a unit cube meant to represent a single half sarcomere.
+  +[single_cell]: Simulates a unit cube meant to represent a single half sarcomere.
-[sheet]: A 2D thin sheet of sarcomeres.
+  +[sheet]: A 2D thin sheet of sarcomeres.
-[ventricle]: Full ventricle simulations.
+  +[ventricle]: Full ventricle simulations.
 Can choose specific meshes or use ellipsoidal.

 **"sim_type"**: For the given geometry, choose what type of simulation.